David-OConnor/pyflow/README.md

 - *(Optional)* Run `pyflow init` in an existing project folder, or `pyflow new projname` to create a new project folder. `init` imports data from `requirements.txt` or `Pipfile`; `new` creates a folder with the basics.
-- Run `pyflow install requests` etc, to install packages.
+- Run `pyflow install requests` etc to install packages.
 Alternatively, edit `pyproject.toml` directly.
 - Run `pyflow` or `pyflow myfile.py` to run Python.